SE-2209-Group1/client/README.md

 ReactJS App with the following imports:

-axios (for handling HTTP requests and responses) bootstrap (css styling import only)
+axios (for handling HTTP requests and responses) Tailwind (css styling import only)
 React Router (handling paths within the React App)

 Testing - Jest with: